Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Simulations

 \section{Simulations}

-In addition to observations, we also analyse recent state-of-the-art galaxy simulations, EAGLE \citep{EAGLE} and IllustrisTNG \citep{TNG}.
-For the purpose of this paper, we select central galaxies from the simulations using friends-of-friends halo finder approach \citep{Davis1985} and the SUBFIND algorithm \citep{Springel2001, Dolag2009}.
-Gas and star particles are associated to the galaxy of their nearest neighbouring dark matter particle if belongs to one, and they are gravitationally bound to the object.
-The centre of a galaxy is defined as the location of its particle/cell (of any type) with the minimum gravitational potential energy evaluated over the particles belonging to the galaxy- we take this as the origin of the profiles assumed in Section~\ref{sec:DM-profile}.
+In addition to observations, we also analyzed recent state-of-the-art galaxy simulations, EAGLE \citep{EAGLE} and IllustrisTNG \citep{TNG}.
+For the purposes of this paper, we selected central galaxies from the simulations using a friends-of-friends halo finder approach \citep{Davis1985} and the SUBFIND algorithm \citep{Springel2001, Dolag2009}.
+Gas and star particles are associated with the galaxy of their nearest neighboring DM particle if they belong to one, and if they are gravitationally bound to the object.
+The center of a galaxy is defined as the location of its particle and cell (of any type) with the minimum gravitational potential energy evaluated over the particles belonging to the galaxy -- we take this as the origin of the profiles assumed in Section~\ref{sec:DM-profile}.

-To match the observed and simulated galaxies, we further filter the central galaxies using following selection criteria: $z= 0.85$, $M_* = 10^8-10^{11.6} \ \mathrm{M_\odot}$, SFR = $0.1-100 \ \mathrm{M_\odot yr^{-1}}$, $R_e = 0.03-30 \ \mathrm{kpc}$, $V_c = 75- 300 \ \mathrm{km \ s^{-1}} $ and $V_{rot}/\sigma >1$.
-Here, $V_c$ is maximum circular velocity of the galaxies within the radius of 100 kpc radius.
-The $V_{rot}/\sigma$ is ratio between maximum rotation (azimuthal) velocity to the velocity dispersion.
+To match the observed and simulated galaxies, we further filtered the central galaxies using the following selection criteria: $z= 0.85$, $M_{\mathrm{star}} = 10^8-10^{11.6} \ \mathrm{M_\odot}$, SFR = $0.1-100 \ \mathrm{M_\odot yr^{-1}}$, $R_e = 0.03-30 \ \mathrm{kpc}$, $V_c = 75- 300 \ \mathrm{km \ s^{-1}} $, and $V_{rot}/\sigma >1$.
+Here, $V_c$ is the maximum circular velocity of the galaxies within the radius of 100 kpc.
+The $V_{rot}/\sigma$ is the ratio between the maximum rotation (azimuthal) velocity to the velocity dispersion.
 With this selection criteria, we obtained 212 EAGLE, 300 TNG100, and 551 TNG50 galaxies.
-We present this selected sample together with the observed data in Figure~\ref{fig:sims-selections}, where we show the main-sequence of SFGs, the mass-size relation, and the velocity distribution.
-As we can notice that our observed sample agrees very well with the simulations in terms of their effective radii, stellar masses, and circular velocities.
+We present this selected sample together with the observed data in Figure~\ref{fig:sims-selections}, where we show the main sequence of SFGs, the mass-size relation, and the velocity distribution.
+We can notice that our observed sample agrees very well with the simulations in terms of their effective radii, stellar masses, and circular velocities.
 However, the SFR of the simulated sample is lower by a factor of 0.37 dex, which is one of the well-known problems in current simulations \citep{Whitaker2014, Donnari2019}.
-In spite of this mismatch, we consider the selected simulated galaxy sample as an optimal sample for a detailed comparison with our data, as it is a representative for the population of typical star-forming, rotation-dominated galaxies at $z\sim 1$ in the $\Lambda$CDM Universe.
+In spite of this mismatch, we consider the selected simulated galaxy sample as an optimal sample for a detailed comparison with our data, as it is a representative for the population of typical star-forming rotation-dominated galaxies at $z\sim 1$ in the $\Lambda$CDM universe.